 The Truth about Salt, Experts Weigh In

 We often consume a lot of salt and do not even realize it.
-It might be surprising but yes a little excess of salt might cause some serious health issues.
+It might be surprising but yes a little excess of this mineral might cause some serious health issues.
 According to the experts the recommended amount of salt intake is 2300 mg but people exceed this recommended amount and consume around 3600 mg per day.

 Once your taste buds would get used to the less salty food, chances are that you might never want to get even close to the salty meals you took in before.
-Declaring salt to be dangerous for health altogether is not good either.
+Declaring this mineral to be dangerous for health altogether is not good either.
 What should be emphasized is that salt should be consumed in moderate quantities.

 All these enumerated objectives are important absence of any of these might put your health at risk.
 Moreover, salt tends be of primary importance when it comes to maintain the balance between acidity and basicity of our body which in more familiar terms we name as blood pH.

-We must not label salt as good or bad, because salt is itself beneficial but when taken in large quantities might be dangerous.
+We must not label salt as good or bad, because this mineral is itself beneficial but when taken in large quantities might be dangerous.
 Thus if you are taking in a lot of salt you must curb on that amount whereas if you are not at all taking in salt you should incorporate reasonable amount.
 Thus moderation is you need to b healthy.

 Low-Sodium Salt Alternatives

 If you find that you or a loved one really cannot live without the taste of this mineral , then it may be worth using a low-sodium salt alternative.

 These sodium-replacement salts taste the same as normal table this mineral but use potassium instead of sodium as a key ingredient.
 In fact, they may help to lower blood pressure because of the helpful effects of potassium.

 Unfortunately not everyone should use a sodium-replacement salt.
 If you have kidney disease, or are taking certain blood pressure medications, a large increase in potassium could be harmful.
 Please check with your doctor before using a sodium-replacement salt.